The New Zealand Asian Studies Society

 Participants are not required to submit full papers for this conference.

 Abstracts of up to 200 words should include a title, author/s, contact email and institutional affiliation.
+Early abstract acceptance will be sent to those who require it for funding/planning purposes.

 REGISTRATION

-Conference registration fees include day catering and attendance at all sessions as listed in the programme.
+Conference registration fees include day catering and attendance at all sessions listed in the programme.
+Please note that all prices are in New Zealand Dollars and include 15% Goods and Services Tax.

-Early Bird (until 30 September)
+Earlybird registration (until 30 September)

-Standard (from 1 October)
+Standard registration (from 1 October)

 Picture